-“The different types of the flu mutate every year, so you need to get the new vaccine each year to take account of these variations,” he added.
+“The different types of the flu mutate every year, so you need to get the new vaccine each year to take account of these variations,” Taege added.

 Myth #3: You can be so healthy that you don’t need the vaccine

-Taege said it is a myth that people who are normally healthy don’t need to bother getting a vaccine.
+Taege says it’s a myth that people who are normally healthy don’t need to bother getting a vaccine.

 “You can believe you are too healthy to get the flu all you want, but then that changes once you end up getting the flu by not getting vaccinated,” he said.
 “Even young people can get severe influenza.”

-Taege said it is true that a younger healthier person is not as high risk as seniors or young children, but that even a person in their prime health can get sick.
+Taege says it’s true that a younger healthier person doesn’t have as high a risk as seniors or young children, but that even a person in their prime health can get sick.

-Going along with this point, Cherry said that it is the socially responsible thing to get yourself vaccinated.
+Going along with this point, Cherry says it’s the socially responsible thing to get yourself vaccinated.

-Taege pointed out the flu can be much more dangerous than a simple cold.
+Taege points out the flu can be much more dangerous than a simple cold.

 “Influenza can kill anyone young or old or in between,” he said.
 “The flu comes on much more rapidly and much more forcefully than the common cold.
 Yes, some people, and some who are particularly vulnerable, do die from the flu.”

 Experts say now is the time to get your flu shot.
-Despite common misperceptions, the flu shot cannot give you the flu, you cannot be too healthy that you don’t need it and you need to get a new shot every year.
+Despite common misperceptions, the flu shot can’t give you the flu.
+You can’t be too healthy that you don’t need it, and you need to get a new shot every year.